 Lifespan – 4/10

-With adamant players only being able to make the game last for roughly 10 hours, Rise of Lyric falls extremely short of what an exceptional lifespan should be for a game of its genre.
+With adamant players only being able to make the game last for roughly 10 hours, Sonic Boom: Rise of Lyric falls extremely short of what an exceptional lifespan should be for a game of its genre.
 Some platformers like Super Mario Galaxy can be made to last up to 25-30 hours since there is a lot to do in that particular game and a lot of incentive for making progress.
-But in Sonic Boom, though there is small RPG element to it, it’s nowhere near expanded on enough to warrant the game lasting any longer than it does.
+But in Sonic Boom, though there is a small RPG element to it, it’s nowhere near expanded on enough to warrant the game lasting any longer than it does.

 Storyline – 5/10

-The story involves the four familiar heroes Sonic, Tails, Knuckles, and Amy chasing their arch-nemesis Dr Eggman only to arrive in an uncharted world, and accidentally awaken a potentially greater threat called Lyric, who had laid dormant for centuries.
+The story of Sonic Boom: Rise of Lyric involves the four familiar heroes Sonic, Tails, Knuckles, and Amy chasing their arch-nemesis Dr. Eggman only to arrive in an uncharted world, and accidentally awaken a potentially greater threat called Lyric, who had laid dormant for centuries.
 After awakening Lyric, he and Eggman team up, and it is up to Sonic and company to stop them.
 The main problems I had with the game’s story were that it seemed to be mainly fan service.
 There’s no back story given to any of either the main or supporting characters and there isn’t really any true insight provided into any of them either.
 Though it does include a lot of classic Sonic characters, such as Shadow and Metal Sonic, as well as a few new ones thrown in for good measure, it clearly works best for fans of the series, and the developers have seemingly made no attempt at trying to weed in potentially new fans of the series by possibly explaining fully who these characters really are, or why they should even care.